Voltage Differences In Cordless Tools

 Versatile battery chargers, including the DC9310 7.2V-18V NiCd/NiMH/Li-Ion Fast Charger, handle more than one type of battery.
 These chargers include all the technology you need when working with different batteries, so you don’t need to carry multiple chargers everywhere you go.

 Whether to drain a battery entirely depends on the type of battery technology you use.
-Older NiMH and NiCd batteries rely on a sort of memory to hold their charges.
-For these batteries, deeper discharges allow the batteries to sustain a larger energy capacity for longer periods of time.
+Older NiMH and NiCd batteries rely on memory to hold their charges.
+For these batteries, deeper discharges allow the batteries to sustain a larger energy capacity for longer periods.
 Modern Li-Ion batteries don’t have this sort of requirement.
 When you use a lithium-ion battery to power your cordless tools, a shorter discharge time keeps the battery working for as long as possible.
 You can charge these batteries after every session without damaging the unit’s performance.
-It should be noted that Li-Ion batteries should not be run until completely empty.
+It should be noted that Li-Ion batteries should not be run until entirely empty.
 These batteries should be recharged after you finish using them, regardless of how little energy is discharged during the task.

 Why should I use DEWALT batteries with my cordless tools?

 DEWALT engineered top-quality batteries for use with all of their cordless tools.
-Using these specially designed batteries gives you a reliable energy supply that stores more energy on every charge.
+These specially designed batteries give you a reliable energy supply that stores more energy on every charge.

 Which type of battery works best?

 Different situations call for different technologies.
 While NiCd batteries served as a preferable alternative to alkaline batteries for years, NiMH batteries surpassed their energy storage capacity.
-Li-Ion batteries provide higher storage capacities as well, and all three are common solutions for those working with top-rated cordless tools.
+Li-Ion batteries also provide higher storage capacities, and all three are common solutions for those working with top-rated cordless tools.

 What are the benefits of lower voltages in cordless tools?